 I came up with these completely by accident, and they look and taste almost like regular pancakes!
 I was told that frying frozen bananas makes for a delicious snack and that gave me a bit of an idea: what about frying non-frozen bananas cut up into pieces.
 I just happened to be making an omelette, so I threw some thin banana slices into the frying pan to experiment.
 A few of them ended up mixing with the eggs, I tried to see how the combination tastes and a new recipe was born.
 I later decided to add some spices to the recipe since cinnamon and nutmeg make everything better, but you could totally make this recipe using just the two main ingredients.

 - 3 eggs

 And that's all you really need.
-You could also add some cinnamon if you like.
+You could also add some cinnamon, nutmeg or other spices if you'd like.

 How to Make Flour-Free Pancakes

 - Add the eggs.
 And cinnamon, if desired.